ZosoV/mobia-project/deployment/deepstream-main/README.md

 ### The configuration file

 The `configs/global_config.cfg` contains information about the sources, streammux, detection models, tiler and sink.
 This file communicates with `../configs/` directory, which contains the configuration for all detection models.
-It should be noted that the LPRNet Secondary GPU Inference Engine uses a compiled library from C++ called `libnvdsinfer_custom_impl_lpr.so`.
+It should be noted that the LPRNet Secondary GPU Inference Engine uses a compiled library from C++ called `../nvinfer_custom_lpr_parser/libnvdsinfer_custom_impl_lpr.so`.

 ### Initialization